pondersource/Android-Solid-Services/README.md

 You can find the generated ```.apk``` file in the path:
 `./app/build/outputs/apk/debug`

 You can open it for instance with Android Studio.
-It will take a while for the emulator to start up but then you'll be presented with a login screen and you can log in to your pod there.
+It will take a while for the emulator to start up, but then you'll be presented with a login screen, and you can log in to your pod there.
 Here are some screenshots from the application:
 |![Screenshot_20260414_00260](https://github.com/user-attachments/assets/9afe2f9d-f4a3-4e05-ae77-ab6e13febf84)|![Screenshot_20241218_152854](https://github.com/user-attachments/assets/543b2d9e-2f51-481f-b50d-934ece61172f)|![Screenshot_20260414_002657](https://github.com/user-attachments/assets/3deabd3a-d907-407a-9fbb-b27e26882206)|![Screenshot_20241218_152952](https://github.com/user-attachments/assets/b6df9725-321d-4572-b9fa-07cf28de3e9a)|
 |-|-|-|-|